martin-schmidt/superstruct/README.md

   * ability to initialize an instance from Hash
   * ability to pass a block on creation

-SuperStruct written by Simone Carletti for [whois](https://github.com/weppos/whois)
+SuperStruct was written by Simone Carletti for [whois](https://github.com/weppos/whois)

 ## Installation